Similar to nylon, econyl is a substance created entirely from garbage that has been recycled.

-Econyl is chemically identical to nylon 6, meaning that it shares the same characteristics as everyday nylon and can essentially be used in the same way that nylon is used.
+Econyl is chemically identical to nylon 6, which means that it has the same properties as common nylon and may be applied in a similar manner.

-Like nylon, econyl is stretchy and can be used in tights, swimsuits, and athletic wear, among other apparel.
+Like nylon, econyl is elastic and can be found in a variety of clothing items, including tights, swimwear, and sporting wear.

 The Bottom Line

-The producers of Econyl present their product as being part of a renewable cycle.
+Econyl's manufacturers promote their product as a component of a renewable cycle.

-According to Aquafil, the production of this fabric salvages nylon waste, repurposes it into nylon fiber, transforms this fiber into textile products, and then recaptures these products for recycling.
+The manufacture of this fabric, according to Aquafil, recovers nylon waste, repurposes it into nylon fibre, converts this fibre into textile products, and then recaptures these products for recycling.